neuvector/docs/user/pages/03.configuration/02.users/docs.md

 + System Config.
 Allow configuration of Settings -> Configuration.

 #### Mapping Groups to Roles and Namespaces
-Groups can be mapped to preset or customer roles in NeuVector.
-In addition, a role can be restricted to one or namespaces.
+Groups can be mapped to preset or custom roles in NeuVector.
+In addition, a role can be restricted to one or more namespaces.

 In the LDAP/AD, SAML, or OIDC configuration in Settings, the last section of the configuration screen maps Groups to Roles and Namespaces.
 First select a default role, if any, for mapping.